Suvink/docs-choreo-dev/en/docs/choreo-samples/explore-the-demo-organization.md

-# Explore the Demo Organization
+# Explore the demo organization

 The demo organization in Choreo provides a hands-on view of a fully deployed system in read-only mode.
 This organization, maintained by Choreo, demonstrates a real-world use case to help you understand how Choreo simplifies developing, deploying, and managing cloud-native applications.